 Memberships & Affiliations

-- Federation of Defense and Corporate Counsel – Vice Chair of Meeting Sites Committee, Construction Committee, Leadership Team, Diversity Committee and Admissions Committee 2019-Present
+- The Federation of Defense & Corporate Counsel (FDCC) – Construction Committee – Vice Chair 2021-2022; Vice Chair of Meeting Sites Committee, Construction Committee, Leadership Team, Diversity Committee and Admissions Committee 2019-2021

 - Associated Builders & Contractors, Active Member and Past Chair and Board of Directors 2008-2018

 - Central Texas Subcontractors Association, Chapter Attorney